relay-project/relay-backend/README.md

 1. Update the graphical representation of the database
 2. Generate a new migration file and add all of the necessary changes
 3. Update the model or create model in the [src/database/models](./src/database/models) directory
+4. Update the type or create type in the [src/types/database.ts](./src/types/database.ts) file
-4. Run migration process manually or launch the project if migrations are applied automatically
+5. Run migration process manually or launch the project if migrations are applied automatically

 ### Migrations